 - X-rays and other imaging tests

-- The study drug
+- The treatment under study

-Also, when you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
+Additionally, when you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
 These extra visits can add costs for transportation and child care.
 Information about resources that can provide help with these and other costs can be found in the Support & Survivorship section.

 - Pharmaceutical or biotechnology companies